jrpotter/notebook/notes/proofs/index.md

 %%ANKI
 Basic
 What is an indirect proof?
-Back: A proof in which the denial of a conclusion is assumed and shown to yield a contradiction.
+Back: A proof in which the denial of a proposition is assumed and shown to yield a contradiction.
 Reference: Patrick Keef and David Guichard, “An Introduction to Higher Mathematics,” n.d.
 <!--ID: 1721824073070-->
 END%%